CMOS may refer to any of the following:

-A Motorola 146818 chip was the first RTC and CMOS RAM chip to be used in early IBM computers.
-The chip was capable of storing a total of 64 bytes of data.
+The Motorola 146818 chip was the first RTC and CMOS RAM chip to be used in early IBM computers; capable of storing a total of 64 bytes of data.
 Since the system clock used 14 bytes of RAM, this left an additional 50 bytes for storing system settings.
 Today, most computers have moved the settings from CMOS and integrated them into the southbridge or Super I/O chips.

 How long does the CMOS battery last?